SHORTLISTED FOR THE ROYAL SOCIETY PRIZE FOR SCIENCE BOOKS 2009

 - Archimedes and the 2000-year-old computer

 Decoding the secrets of an ancient clockwork computer

 Nature 30 November 2006

-For more information on Decoding the Heavens and the Antikythera mechanism, please see the dedicated website: www.decodingtheheavens.com.
+For more information on Decoding the Heavens and the Antikythera mechanism as well as my old Decoding the Heavens blog, please click here: jomarchant.com/decodingtheheavens.com.